PedroMarianoAlmeida/offical-turbo-v1/README.md

 Receives a prompt for an image, but instead of creating right away, send to a text prompt to check how be more specific with the image, then creates both images

-- [ ] Improve loading individually by step on New Image
-  - [x] Improve Loading page from Step 1 (not sure if it is working)
-  - [x] Improve Loading page from Step 2
-  - [x] Improve Loading page from Step 3
-  - [ ] Improve Loading page from Step 4
 - [ ] After login, redirect to dashboard (at the moment for new image is better, update after have history)
 - [ ] Add a "run again" in each step that has AI response (to generate a new response - New question, new revised prompt and new images)